MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-permissions.md

 ![Permissions dialog box for eye tracker.](media/hololens-permissions-eye-tracker.PNG "Permissions dialog box for eye tracker")

 If you don't provide all three permissions, you won't be able to use Dynamics 365 Guides version 7.0.
-If you try to open the HoloLens app again, a dialog box will appear and prompt you to turn on each setting.
+If you try to open the HoloLens app again, a dialog box will appear and prompt you to provide each permission.

-Alternatively, you can turn on each permission by following the steps described in this article.
+You can also turn on each permission by following the steps described in this article.

 ### Give permission to use eye tracking